- Computational Social Science

 - Writing: 20

-The Graduate School and Information Science MPS program requires an overall band score of a 7.0 or higher on the IELTS.
-Please email email@example.com for information about how to send your IELTS scores.
+The MPS program requires an overall band score of a 7.0 or higher on the IELTS Academic exam.
+Applicants who do not meet the minimum scores will not be considered.

-The language requirement may be waived if the applicant meets at least one of these criteria:
+The English language proficiency requirement is waived if the applicant meets at least one of the criteria below.
+There is no separate form needed for the waiver:

 The video interview is accessed through the online application.
-You will receive an email containing the link to the interview session after you submit the application.
+You will receive an email from CollegeNET containing the link to the interview session within 10 minutes after you submit the application.
+The video interview questions are not technical questions.
+They are a series of random questions that will give the admission committee more insight of your preparedness, knowledge, and what you hope to gain from obtaining an MPS degree from Information Science at Cornell.

 Before beginning the video interview, be sure you are in a private place where you will be undisturbed for 20-30 minutes.
-You will be given the oppurtunity to test your video and audio connection prior to starting the video interview.
-If you experience any difficulty with the interview, please email ISINFO@cornell.edu.
-The video interview is due on or before the application deadline.
-Therefore, you must submit your video interview in time to meet the application deadline.
+You will be given the opportunity to test your video and audio connection prior to starting the video interview.
+If you experience any difficulty with the interview, please email Barbara Woske.
+The video interview is due on or before the application deadline, therefore please submit your video interview on time.
+Incomplete applications will not be considered.

-Additional materials such as resumes and portfilios are not required but may be submitted if you feel this will enhance your application.
-These must be submitted with your application, we cannot change or upload any material to your application once the application is submitted.
+Additional materials such a portfilio is not required but may be submitted if you feel this will enhance your application.
+In the Supplemental Materials section of the application, you may upload a 1 page attachment that includes a link to your online portfolio.
+DO NOT upload an entire portfolio to your application.
+The link must be submitted with your application.
+We cannot change or upload any material to your application once the application is submitted.

 Application Decision Notifications

 - All students who are offered admission and accept the offer will be required to pay an $800 non-refundable acceptance deposit.
-This deposit will be credited towards your first semester tuition bill.
+For those students who matriculate into the program, this deposit will be credited towards your first semester tuition bill.
+Those that choose to withdraw after accepting will forfeit the non-refundable $800 application.

 - Employee Degree Program acceptance deposit is waived.